yast/yast-firewall/doc/firewalld_services.md

 CWMFirewallInterfaces.CreateOpenFirewallWidget(settings)
 ```

-In most of the cases the only requirement will be to define the service in `firewalld` and probabily it will be already
+In most cases the only requirement will be to define the service in `firewalld` and probably it will be already
 provided by the `firewalld` package.
 In summary the changes in code should look like:

 ```ruby